betadots/openvox-training/20_working-with-puppet.md

 **Practice**:

-* Importent: Change into your puppet environment directory
+* Importent: Change into your puppet working directory
 * Search the forge for a module `motd`
 * Use `puppet module install` to download and install the module motd into your `./modules` directory
 * Check the content of your `./modules` directory